MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 Specify the Port (the default is 443).

 Specify the security certificate to use.
 This is required for the GP service.
-You can use the same certificate that you are using for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site.
+You can use the same certificate that you are using for the Dynamics GP web client site.

 Verify the host name.
 The host name must match the common name (CN) or the subject alternative name (SAN) on the security certificate.
 If you are using a wild card certificate, replace the \* in the host name with the address that the client machines will use to access this machine.